alinex/php-server/README.md

   Most parts are automatically configured to be used or may be specified using the configuration file.

+- **System execution**

+  A Process execution and management package makes it easy to call external system routines on any Unix like System.
+With this PHP can be also be used as replacement for bash scripts...

 API Documentation & More
 ---------------------